-Once established, the CervicalCheck Tribunal will be located on the 3rd floor of the Infinity Building, George’s Court, George’s Lane, Smithfield, Dublin 7, D07 E98Y.
+The CervicalCheck Tribunal is located on the 3rd floor of the Infinity Building, George’s Court, George’s Lane, Smithfield, Dublin 7, D07 E98Y.

-Claimants must lodge the following into the Tribunal Office:
+A claimant must lodge the following with the Tribunal Office:

-2. The Respondents written agreement to submit the claim (where it is provided to the claimant).
+2. Where available, the Respondent’s (or Respondents’) written agreement to submit the claim to the Tribunal (Form 2).

 A person who meets the definition of an appropriate person under the CervicalCheck Tribunal Act 2019 can make a claim for compensation to the Tribunal.
 However, where a person (who would otherwise meet the definition of an appropriate person) has received an award (other than an award under the CervicalCheck non-disclosure ex-gratia scheme) from any court or a settlement in respect of any action arising out of any circumstances which could give rise to a claim before the Tribunal, that person is not entitled to make a claim to the Tribunal.